shreyas-07/Next-Sound/README.md

 # Next-Sound
-Check Nextsound.pdf for more info :)
+Check Next Sound.pdf for more info :)